-Packed with pork flavor, permeated by roasted green chile, this slightly thickened stew, finds its roots in New Mexican cuisine.
+Packed with pork flavor, permeated by roasted green chile, these Navajo tacos find their roots in New Mexican cuisine.
 I shared a similar recipe last year, with a slight variation, I added ranch style beans; Navajo Tacos with Green Chile Stew.

 As a side note: I’ve been schooled by a recent blog visitor, Michael Chapel about the spelling of Green Chile (Chili).
 Setting me straight, he shared that New Mexicans take great offense to the incorrect spelling “Chili”.
 As a matter of fact, In 1983, New Mexico Senator Pete Domenici went on record before congress with his official clarification as to the correct spelling of “Chile” [Domenici, P. 1983.
 The correct way to spell chile.
 Congressional Record 129 (149) (Nov.
 3).] .
 I was born in Albuquerque, NM in 1960, you’d think I have a handle on this one, obviously NOT!
 In an effort not to offend my fellow New Mexicans, I’ve made the correction.
 However, I still need to update my photos with the correct spelling.

-My green chile recipe follows a more traditional path, by sticking to the basics; pork roast, roasted green chile, oregano, water and a few minor ingredients to round out the dish.
-No Beans!!
+My green chile recipe follows a more traditional path, by sticking to the basics; pork roast, roasted green chiles, oregano, water and a few minor ingredients to round out the dish.
+No beans!!

 As for the Navajo Fry Bread; the recipes are quite similar with one exception, powdered milk.